Bira/octopus-carnival/_posts/2021-02-07-warforged.md

 In Eberron, the secret of building and operating creation forges belonged exclusively to House Cannith, who sold warforged armies to all five sides of the Last War but whose main customer was the nation of Cyre.
-The treaty that ended the War (signed after Cyre got swallowed by a magical catastrophe) freed all existing warforged from servitude, and I think it also tightly regulated their creation.
+The treaty that ended the War (signed after Cyre got swallowed by a magical disaster) freed all existing warforged from servitude, and I think it also tightly regulated their creation.